-- It is estimated that more than 17,240 children were separated from their mother in 2010 by imprisonment.
+- It is estimated that more than 17,240 children were separated from their mothers in 2010 by imprisonment.

 - It is estimated that four out of 10 young women in prison are mothers.

-- Only half of the women who had lived, or were in contact with, their children prior to imprisonment had received a visit since going to prison.
+- Only half of the women who had lived with or were in contact with their children prior to imprisonment had received a visit since going to prison.

 - Maintaining contact with children is made more difficult by the distance that many prisoners are held from their home area.
-This is particularly acute for women given the limited number of women’s prisons; in 2009 there were 753 women held over 100 miles from home.
+This is particularly acute for women given the limited number of women’s prisons; the average distance from home is 60 miles for women; in 2009 753 women were held over 100 miles from home.